San Francisco (Posted 11/2/2020)

 EXAMPLES OF DUTIES:

-Recruitment: Accountable for working with union leadership and stewards and recruiting new members to participate in union activities and political campaigns.
+• Recruitment: Accountable for working with union leadership and stewards and recruiting new members to participate in union activities and political campaigns.
 Regular one-on-one contact with members will be required.

-Leadership Development: Develop and maintain effective worksite leadership structures through the recruitment, training, and support of stewards and other union leaders.
+• Leadership Development: Develop and maintain effective worksite leadership structures through the recruitment, training, and support of stewards and other union leaders.
 Build stewards’ councils, issue committees, and other leadership structures.

-Communication: Maintain regular and effective communication with workers in assigned jurisdictions through personal visits, flyers, newsletters, phone calls, mailings, bulletin board postings, and meetings.
+• Communication: Maintain regular and effective communication with workers in assigned jurisdictions through personal visits, flyers, newsletters, phone calls, mailings, bulletin board postings, and meetings.
 Respond to telephone messages in a timely manner.

-Representation: Interpret collective bargaining agreements and other relevant laws, codes, regulations, policies, and practices and assist union members in understanding their rights.
+• Representation: Interpret collective bargaining agreements and other relevant laws, codes, regulations, policies, and practices and assist union members in understanding their rights.
 Provide assertive and prepared advocacy, handle grievances, appeals, requests for hearings, and other formal personnel matters on behalf of union members.
 Aid attorneys and other union staff in the preparation of hearings, including investigation and preparation of witnesses and exhibits.
 Assist union members in achieving informal resolutions of work-related problems.

-Collective Bargaining: Serve as chief negotiator or back-up negotiator for assigned bargaining units.
+• Collective Bargaining: Serve as chief negotiator or back-up negotiator for assigned bargaining units.
 Conduct bargaining surveys, salary surveys, and other research activities to strengthen the negotiating position of assigned bargaining units.

-Legislative and Electoral Campaigns: Participate in and recruit members to participate in legislative and electoral campaign activities, including lobbying, phone banking, letter-writing, door-to-door canvassing, and other activities.
+• Legislative and Electoral Campaigns: Participate in and recruit members to participate in legislative and electoral campaign activities, including lobbying, phone banking, letter writing, door-to-door canvassing, and other activities.

-Administration: Maintain a calendar which accurately documents past, present, and future activities, visits, and appointments in connection with work as a field representative.
+• Administration: Maintain a calendar which accurately documents past, present, and future activities, visits, and appointments in connection with work as a field representative.
 Maintain accurate records, including activity reports.

 SKILLS, APTITUDE, AND COMMITMENT:

-Ability to work effectively as part of a team.
+• Ability to work effectively as part of a team.

-Analytical skills necessary to interpret contract language, investigate and process grievances, and prepare contract proposals.
+• High-level ability to communicate orally and in writing. • Analytical skills necessary to interpret contract language, investigate and process grievances, and prepare contract proposals.

-Ability to work under pressure and with minimal supervision; must be well organized and self-motivated.
+• Ability to work under pressure and with minimal supervision; must be well organized and self-motivated.

-Ability to make effective use of resources available to the union.
+• Ability to exercise good judgment and discern priorities. • Ability to make effective use of resources available to the union.

-Dedication to improving the position of working people and strengthening the role of organized labor in society through work actions, community relations, and legislative and political activity.
+• Dedication to improving the position of working people and strengthening the role of organized labor in society through work actions, community relations, and legislative and political activity.

-Ability to work effectively with members and staff from diverse ethnic, social, and economic groups.
+• Ability to work effectively with members and staff from diverse ethnic, social, and economic groups.

-EXPERIENCE: Experience in union organizing and representation.
+Experience in union organizing and representation.
 Experience in negotiating contracts is highly desirable, but not required.
 Must have experience in county and governmental areas.
 Related experience will be given consideration as will steward and rank-and-file experience.
 Local 1021 seeks to maintain a staff which is representative of a wide variety of backgrounds in order that the union truly reflects our members’ interests and concerns.

 Must possess a valid California driver’s license; must pass a DMV check and have a good driving record; must have auto insurance that covers business driving (minimum coverage of $100,000 per person/$300,000 per incident of bodily injury liability/$50,000 property damage liability, and list SEIU Local 1021 as an “additional insured” or “interested party” in order to trigger notification in the event the policy is cancelled); and must possess an automobile for business use.

-SALARY AND BENEFITS: The current salary range is $61,113.94 – $92,273.40 based on qualifications and experience.
+The current salary range is $63,477 – $104,259 based on qualifications and experience.
 SEIU Local 1021 offers a competitive and comprehensive benefits package.